anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 [^merge-skinned-mesh]: Root Bone and Anchor Override are impossible to merge automatically I think.
 If you know any good algorithm, please tel me that.
 [^mesh]: In this document mesh means SkinnedMeshRenderer, not the Mesh asset in Unity.

-Reduce polygons with BlendShapes which shrink parts of the body
+Reduce polygons with BlendShapes which shrink parts of the body {#remove-mesh-by-blendshape}
 ---

 By removing polygons which are hidden by clothes or something, you can reduce rendering load, BlendShape processing load, etc. without affecting the appearance so much.